aaronj1335/webpack-postcss-tools/README.md

 ## usage

-check out [the example directory][] to see it working. the webpack config looks something like this:
+check out [the examples directory][] to see it working. the webpack config looks something like this:

 ```js
 var join = require('path').join;